mohitpai/journey-optimizer.en/help/using/configuration/channel-surfaces.md

 ---
 # Set up channel surfaces {#set-up-channel-surfaces}

-With [!DNL Journey Optimizer], you can set up channel surfaces (i.e. message presets) that define all the technical parameters required for your messages: email type, sender email and name, mobile apps, and more.
+With [!DNL Journey Optimizer], you can set up channel surfaces (i.e. message presets) that define all the technical parameters required for your messages: email type, sender email and name, mobile apps, SMS configuration, and more.

 >[!CAUTION]
 >